Billings Pedestrian Accident Attorney

 If a distracted or negligent driver caused your pedestrian accident, you bear the burden of proving the driver’s fault.
 With the right attorney by your side, this does not have to be difficult.
 At Heenan & Cook, PLLC, we have the tools and resources to help accident victims prove the negligent party’s fault.
 We can interview eyewitnesses, for example, and gain access to roadway footage and the driver’s phone records at the time of the accident.
 Our hard-working team does what it takes to secure the compensation our clients deserve after a catastrophic accident.

 After an accident, the driver’s insurance company will likely contact you and offer you a hasty settlement.
 An insurance settlement may not be enough to fully cover your losses.
 In some cases, an insurance company may even deny your claim.
 In these situations, you need a dependable attorney to take over negotiations for you.
 At Heenan & Cook, PLLC, our lawyers have experience in both settlements and litigation.
 We excel in and out of the courtroom and will recommend the actions we believe will give you the best settlement.

 You may only be able to recover for your present and future medical bills, lost wages, lost earning capacity, and pain and suffering, with a personal injury claim against the negligent driver.
-If this is the case, our attorneys can walk you through the claims process in Billings and answer any questions you have.
+If this is the case, our pedestrian accident attorneys can walk you through the claims process in Billings and answer any questions you have.
 To schedule your free consultation with our team, contact us online or dial (406) 839-9091.